I was ready to conquer Spain.

 Has that ever happened to you?
 Have you ever listened to a native speaker and thought, “That’s not how that’s supposed to sound! …Is it?”

 Good news: You don’t have to be lost forever.
-These tips will help you train your ear so that you don’t make the same mistakes I did.
+These tips will help you train your ear with active listening skills so that you don’t make the same mistakes I did.

 DON’T: Listen without paying attention.